Florida Hunting Leases

 Types of Florida Hunting Leases

 Before you agree to a lease, you should have a firm understanding of the different types of hunting leases in Florida that are available to you.
 Florida hunting leases can fall into a number of categories, with each having their own benefits.
 Included in these categories are non-fee access hunting leases, exchange of service hunting leases, and fee hunting leases, which include daily Florida hunting leases, short-term and long-term Florida hunting leases.

 Non-Fee Access Hunting Lease: a mutually beneficial agreement between landowners and hunters, in which the hunter has access to the property free of charge.
 This type of lease is most commonly used by farmers as an attempt to protect their crops from unwanted game.

 Exchange of Service Hunting Lease: an agreement between a landowner and hunter(s) that provides the hunter(s) with access to the property in exchange for some sort of service.
 These services can include, but are not limited to, maintenance of the grounds, clean-up, and/or repair to structures.

 Fee Hunting Lease: the more commonly used type of lease, is an agreement between a landowner and hunter that provides the hunter with access to the landowners property in exchange for a monetary fee.
 Depending on the type of lease, access may be limited to daily, weekly, seasonally, or annually.

 Finding high quality hunting leases in Florida often requires quite a bit of effort.
-Our highly experienced CBC Saunders Real Estate agents will help reduce the workload by helping you find the most suitable Florida hunting leases available.
+Our highly experienced SVN Saunders Real Estate agents will help reduce the workload by helping you find the most suitable Florida hunting leases available.